Ph.D. Program in Religion and Modernity

-Core Teaching Group in Religion and Modernity: Supriya Gandhi, Frank Griffel, Noreen Khawaja, Nancy Levene, Kathryn Lofton, Eliyahu Stern, Harry Stout
+Faculty in Religous Studies: Supriya Gandhi, Frank Griffel, Sonam Kachru, Noreen Khawaja, Hwansoo Kim, Nancy Levene, Kathryn Lofton, Eliyahu Stern, Travis Zadeh

-Affiliated Faculty in Religion and Modernity: R. Howard Bloch (French, Humanities), Carolyn Dean (History), Paul Franks (Philosophy), Philip Gorski (Sociology), Bryan Garsten (Political Science, Humanities), Zareena Greewal (American Studies), Jennifer Herdt (Divinity), Hannan Hever (Comparative Literature, Judaic Studies), Willie Jennings (Divinity), Karuna Mantena (Political Science), Alan Mikhail (History), Samuel Moyn (Law, History), Isaac Nakhimovsky (History, Humanities), Paul North (Germanic Languages and Literatures), Sally Promey (American Studies, Divinity), Joanna Radin (History of Science and History of Medicine), Maurice Samuels (French), Marci Shore (History), Caleb Smith (English, American Studies), David Sorkin (History, Judaic Studies), Kathryn Tanner (Divinity), Linn Tonstad (Divinity), Francesca Trivellato (History), Michael Warner (English), Tisa Wenger (Divinity), R. John Williams (English), Jonathan Wyrtzen (Sociology)
+Affiliated Faculty: R. Howard Bloch (French, Humanities), Rohit De (History), Carolyn Dean (History), Paul Franks (Philosophy, Jewish Studies), Philip Gorski (Sociology), Bryan Garsten (Political Science, Humanities), Zareena Greewal (American Studies), Jennifer Herdt (Divinity), Hannan Hever (Comparative Literature, Jewish Studies), Willie Jennings (Divinity), Alan Mikhail (History), Samuel Moyn (Law, History), Isaac Nakhimovsky (History, Humanities), Paul North (Germanic Languages and Literatures), Sally Promey (American Studies, Divinity), Joanna Radin (History of Science and History of Medicine), Maurice Samuels (French), Marci Shore (History), Caleb Smith (English, American Studies), David Sorkin (History, Jewish Studies), Kathryn Tanner (Divinity), Linn Tonstad (Divinity), Michael Warner (English, American Studies), Tisa Wenger (Divinity), R. John Williams (English), Jonathan Wyrtzen (Sociology)

 Graduate students and faculty in Religion and Modernity will meet regularly over the course of the academic year for an informal colloquium, at which participants might present their own current research or work through a new or classic text together.